davidcorton/archSeries/README.md

 **Returns**
 A wide-format data table with a factor column for bin names and a numeric column for each specified quantile.

+##Plotting functions
+These functions are all designed to work with the output of the simulate functions above. `box.chron` and `lines.chron` use the full results while `poly.chron` uses summary results, but all will work if passed a list with both full and summary results (i.e. the default output from the simulation functions).

+###1. axis.setup
+This is a utility function that scans the data and plots an appropriate set of axes.
+This will typically be called from within one of the other plotting functions, but can also be used manually.

+###2. box.chron
+This plots

+###3. lines.chron
+Plots every single simulation run for each specified variable as a separate semi-transparent line.

+###4. poly.chron
+Plots a confidence band for each specified variable.

 ##References

 * Barrett, J.H., A.M.
 Locker & C.M.
 Roberts (2004) The origins of intensive marine fishing in medieval Europe: the English evidence. *Proceedings of the Royal Society of London* B, **271**, 2417-2421.